-Community Beer Works, a legacy created in a pint glass behind an iconic green door on the West Side of Buffalo, is preparing to enter the next phase of their evolution.
-After nearly half a decade (save for that pesky pandemic), the brewery is closing the book on the 7th Street portion of their story as they look to turn the page to their next chapter, which, as of now, remains unknown.
+Community Beer Works, a legacy created in a pint glass behind an iconic green door on the West Side of Buffalo, is preparing to enter the next phase of its evolution.
+After nearly half a decade (save for that pesky pandemic), the brewery is closing the book on the 7th Street portion of their story as they look to turn the page to their next chapter, which involves a familiar venue.

 When it comes to memories, 520 7th Street provided those for this writer in spades throughout its relatively short tenure.
 Those memories are numerous and include Thee Barleywine Classic, an actual barleywine festival in Buffalo, something I hope to see continue in some shape or form, the Buffalo Beer League’s first-ever Buffalo Bills tailgate and watch party (we beat the Kansas City Chiefs that day), lunch beers, pinball and darts, One-Eyed Cat Brewing pop-up back before they opened, shotgunning beers with our friends at KCBC out on the sidewalk in honor of Lager Appreciation Month, countless beer releases, collecting all of the weekly Bills gameday releases a few seasons back, and many, many more I’m sure that I can’t remember.
 I’ll readily admit that my memory is not what it once was.

-Groves said that the brewery is not ready to say what’s next just yet, but that doesn’t mean that they are necessarily sitting still.
-While they search for a new home, you can find Community Beer Works, Smoldered Society and Thin Man beer on tap and in cans at any number of bars and restaurants around Western New York, as well as wherever great craft beer is sold.
+While we wait for the official opening of Chandler Street Breweries, you can find Community Beer Works, Smoldered Society and Thin Man beer on tap and in cans at any number of bars and restaurants around Western New York, as well as wherever great craft beer is sold.

 Brian Campbell is the co-founder and Brand Manager of the Buffalo Beer League and writes the weekly Buffalo Beer Buzz column.
 If you have beer news that should be included in the Beer Buzz, Brian can be reached at brian@buffalobeerleague.com, on Twitter (@buffbeerleague), Instagram (@buffalobeerleague), and Facebook (@thebuffalobeerleague).